adam2am/anti-mouse/less-motion/#features.md

 # Currently
-- great, but now when I quit the editing mode (after holding caps) it's registering the release (capslock up) and activating shifted keys for some reason but I want to track only fast taps
+- singleCapsTab now is working nicely but when I doubleCapsTab holding it, it's also sending only 1 shifted key,

-- kinda great now, lil bit of progress but instead of instantly detecting as a shifted key, i want it to turn it on after 1st CapsLockUpReleased because when I just hold Caps->wanna edit faster same thing with a double caps => track if there was 1 release + 2nd press
+        - but it should send as many shifter key as I want as long as I hold shift in a doublecapsTab mode

 - after single tap it should send only 1 shifted key and they stop doing it, but it keeps doing it sending shifted keys only after 1 caps tap